Cho Yoon-sun: Controversies

-In both her confirmation hearings for Minister of Gender Equality and Family in 2013 and for Minister of Culture in 2016, Cho was taken to task for her lavish life-style and conspicuous consumption.
+In both her confirmation hearings for Minister of Gender Equality and Family in 2013 and for Minister of Culture in 2016, Cho was taken to task for her conspicuous consumption.
 In 2016 her profits from real estate speculation were also an issue.

 In December 2016, as part of the continued investigation of corruption under President Park Geun-hye, the existence of a political blacklist of artists came to light.
 Cho was charged with helping to create the list, although she denied it.
 In January 2017, Cho was arrested on corruption and perjury charges, and she subsequently resigned as Minister of Culture.
 In February formal indictments were issued charging her with abuse of power, coercion and perjury.
 She is being represented by nine lawyers, including her attorney husband Park Seong-yeop.

 On 27 July 2017, Cho was convicted of perjury for lying about the blacklist to the National Assembly.
 The Seoul Central District Court suspended her prison term and released her from jail the same day.

 On 23 January 2018, Cho was convicted of her role in drawing up plans to blacklist over 10,000 South Korean artists critical of President Park.
 She was arrested in the courtroom and was sentenced to two more years of prison in addition to the six months she served on the minor perjury charge from January to July 2017.

 In August 2018, in a separate corruption case involving funds from the National Intelligence Service, prosecutors asked the court to sentence Cho to serve six years in prison and to pay a fine of 100 million won ($90,000).